Chatswood South Uniting Church

-The Chatswood South Uniting Church is a heritage-listed Uniting church at 518 Pacific Highway, Lane Cove North in the Lane Cove Council local government area of New South Wales, Australia.
+The Chatswood South Uniting Church is a heritage-listed Uniting church at 518 Pacific Highway, Lane Cove North, Sydney, Australia.
 It was designed by Thomas Rowe and possibly a Mr Morrow also and built by Bryson, Leet, Johnson & Montgomery.
 It is also known as Chatswood South Uniting Church and Cemetery and Chatswood South Methodist Church.
 It was added to the New South Wales State Heritage Register on 2 April 1999.
 The property was sold in 2017 for redevelopment.